Max B-ND – Probiotic-Fermented Vitamin B Complex

-Max B-ND™ is a never before available probiotic-fermented B vitamins.
-Max B-ND™ contains a high-energy B vitamin complex that delivers premier nutritional support.
-Each 1/2 tsp. supplies high energy vitamin B forms including B-12 as methylcobalamin and adenosylcobalamin, B5, folate as folinic acid and more.† †Results may vary.
+Max B-ND is a never before available probiotic-fermented Vitamin B Complex Formula providing dynamic liver, energy, brain and mood nutritional support.
+Each 1/2 tsp. of Max B-ND supplies high energy vitamin B forms including B-12 as methylcobalamin and adenosylcobalamin, B5, folate as folinic acid and more.† 2-ounces †Results may vary.

 Key Benefits of Max B-ND™